Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: -adic integration

 \end{lemma} \begin{proof} For $r=1$ this is proven in \cite[Section 7.4]{MR1743467}.
-For $r>1$ by working locally on $X$ we may assume that $\omega_Y$ has an $r$-th root on $Y$.
-Then we can reduce the claim to the case $r=1$. \end{proof}
+For $r>1$ by working locally on $X$ we may assume that $\omega_Y$ has an $r$-th root on $Y$, see Claim \ref{localroot}.
+This allows us to reduce the lemma to the case $r=1$. \end{proof}

 We will briefly recall $p$-adic integration on (not necessarily smooth) $\Oo_F$-varieties, where we essentially follow \cite[Section 4]{Yasuda:2014aa}.
 For a $\Oo_F$-variety $X$ we write $X_F=X\times_{\Spec(\Oo_F)} \Spec(F)$ and $X_{k_F}=X\times_{\Spec(\Oo_F)} \Spec(k_F)$.
-Let $X_F^{sm}$ be the smooth locus of $X_F$ and set
+Let $X_F^{\text{sm}}$ be the smooth locus of $X_F$ and set